learninglab-dev/learn-css/tutorials/text-styling-basics/text-styling-basics.md

 ### Add Selectors

 Before we can make any changes to our text, we need to add the relevant "selectors" to our `styles.css`.
-Selectors are what the various HTML elements like `p` and `h1` are called in CSS.
+Selectors are what the HTML elements like `p` and `h1` are called in CSS.

 In the demo HTML, we only have three types of text elements, so we'll add those three selectors to our styles:
 ```css